 - Transcutaneous Electrical Nerve Stimulation

 Commonly referred to as TENS, transcutaneous electrical nerve stimulation is a type of E-stim used to manage acute and chronic pain.
+Pain could cause car accidents if severe enough but don’t worry, emergency truck roadside assistance in Detroit will always be there to help.
 While researchers haven’t concluded its exact mechanisms of action, it is thought that various frequencies activate various pain receptors, sending non-painful stimuli through injured tissues and into the nervous system.

 Dry heat has long been a go-to treatment for subacute and chronic injuries, as well as the alleviation of delayed onset muscle soreness (DOMS).
 Unlike ultrasound and other “deep heating” methods, dry heat only significantly affects skin, fat and other superficial tissues.
 Still, heat’s local effects are often enough to decrease pain, increase mobility and temporarily allow for pain-free movement.